 Life is about you learning about you.
 One lesson is to be honest to what feels right inside, and not what your thinking mind tells you, or what you have been told by others or taught is right.
 If you feel inside and are aware when you do anything, you will know you are doing it consciously.
 If you do not help a person and you feel later you should have done, no problem, you have learnt from that.
-However, it is more likely, like me, you will get annoyed with yourself because you were not strong and honest enough to say No to their demands.
+However, it is more likely, like me, you will get annoyed with yourself because you were not strong and honest enough to say 'No' to their demands, rather than wishing you had helped soemone having not done so.
 The stronger you are (and more honest), the stronger you become.

-Don't worry about being spiritual, just work on being conscious if you can and it feels right.
+And don't worry about being spiritual, just work on being conscious if you can and on what feels 'right'.

 Keep well Chris.
 Let me know how it goes.